-Doctors believe a varicocele causes low testosterone in some men.
+Doctors believe a varicocele can cause low testosterone in some men.
 Testosterone is the primary male hormone produced in the testicles.
 When the testicles do not produce enough testosterone, men can experience a number of symptoms.

 Varicocele symptoms caused by low testosterone production are numerous and include: